 Speyer - city of administration

 The city of Speyer (Rhineland-Palatinate), located on the banks of the famous Rhine River, was founded more than 2000 years ago as “Noviomagus”.
 Moreover, archaeological findings indicate permanent settlements have existed in the area of present-day Speyer for over 5,000 years.
 This long history of city life is closely tied to Roman and European history: Celts, Roman soldiers and the Salian emperors, which built the Romanesque cathedral, came as travellers or conquerors and shaped the townscape.
 In 1495 until 1806 Speyer hosted one of the most important courts of its time the so called “Reichskammergericht”.
 In 1816 Speyer became the capital of the district of the Palatinate and has been a lively city as well as an important centre of regional administration ever since.
 World famous is the Dome of Speyer Cathedral belongs to the UNESCO World Heritage.
 Besides this rich history Speyer belongs to Metropolitan Region “Rhein-Neckar” with the traditional classical university town “Heidelberg” and Mannheim that combines big industrial agglomerations with specialized universities like the University of Mannheim (with focus on social sciences and economics and the Academy of Pop Music).
 Finally the Palatinate wine region, which is also called kind of German “Toscana”, provides a broad selection of fine white wines and wonderful wine villages.

 In December 1997, the University adopted its current name of the “German University of Administrative Sciences Speyer”.

 The work of the university covers three broad activities in the field of administrative sciences, law and public policy: Postgraduate education, in-service training and research.

-The European Masters of Public Administration (EMPA) programme at Universität Speyer was introduced in 1991 as an optional component complementing the master's programme "Verwaltungswissenschaftliches Aufbaustudium", a programme that has existed since 1976.
+The EMPA programme at the University of Speyer was introduced in 1991 as an optional component complementing the master's programme "Verwaltungswissenschaftliches Aufbaustudium", a programme that has existed since 1976.

 Students who successfully complete this programme in Speyer and the exchange semester abroad (at an EMPA partner university) are awarded with a special EMPA certificate, signed and stamped by the hosting and home institutions.
 This certificate is awarded in addition to the diploma of the home university.

 Most of the courses are taught in German language.
-However, in nearly all courses it is possible to write your final course work in English.
+However, in nearly all courses it is possible to write your final course work in English or French.

-In addition, a part-time executive Master of Public Administration in "Higher Education and Research Management" was launched in April 2012 (Deadline for application: 02 January).
+In addition, a part-time executive Master of Public Administration in "Higher Education and Research Management" will be launched in April 2012 (Deadline for application: 02 January).
 For further information check the programme’s website: